 - Part 1, "SCIP Implementation Update" of the report is to be completed by the Statewide Interoperability Coordinator (SWIC) or Statewide Communication Interoperability Plan (SCIP) Point of Contact (POC).
 As required by Congress, States provide updates and changes to the status of their Statewide Interoperable Communications Plans in this section.
 Each State created a SCIP in 2007 and all have been regularly updated.
 The template sections match those required in the original SCIP, and extensive instructions were provided to the States to understand the requirements of these sections and assist in the development of their SCIPs.
-The initiatives within each report include milestones identified in the NECP which will be standardized, as well as State-specific efforts. - Part 2, "UASI Interoperability Communications Assessment," is to be completed by the designated UASI and submitted to the SWIC or SCIP POC.
-Goal 1 of the NECP states that by the end of 2010, 90% of DHS-designated Urban Areas will be able to demonstrate response-level communications during a routine event.
-To assess Goal 1, OEC has sent teams of evaluators to the 60 UASI cities to observe communications during a large-scale planned event.
-In addition to the event observation, this section of template will provide OEC with broader capability data across the lanes of the Interoperability Continuum which are key indicators of consistent success in response-level communications. - Part 3, "NECP Goal 2 Methodology," is to be completed by the SWIC or SCIP POC.
+The initiatives within each report include milestones identified in the NECP which will be standardized, as well as State-specific efforts. - Part 2, "County/County-Equivalent Interoperability Communications Assessment," is to be completed by the designated county or county-equivalent and submitted to the SWIC or SCIP POC.
+Goal 2 of the NECP states that by the end of 2011, 75 percent of non-UASI (Urban Areas Security Initiative) jurisdictions are able to demonstrate response-level emergency communications within one hour for routine events involving multiple jurisdictions and agencies.
+This section of template will provide OEC with broader capability data across the lanes of the Interoperability Continuum which are key indicators of consistent success in response-level communications. - \Part 3, "NECP Goal 2 Methodology," is to be completed by the SWIC or SCIP POC.
 This portion of the SCIP Implementation Report will help the State prepare for the assessment of NECP Goal 2 in 2011.
 In 2011, capability data (identical to the questions asked of UASIs in the 2010 report) and response-level performance data will be collected at the county/county-equivalent level to meet the NECP Goal 2 mandate of assessing response-level communications in "non-UASI" jurisdictions.
 Through this section of the template, OEC is asking for each State's methodology, which must address key issues such as: ensuring that all counties will be assessed; ensuring adequate local input; and ensuring completion by the September 30, 2011 deadline.
 OEC will validate the proposed approaches before States begin the data collection process in FY 2011.